sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 Setting up SageMath as a Jupyter kernel in an existing Jupyter notebook or JupyterLab installation
 --------------------------------------------------------------------------------------------------

 You may already have a global installation of Jupyter.
 For added convenience, it is possible to link your installation of SageMath into your Jupyter installation, adding it to the list of available kernels that can be selected in the notebook or JupyterLab interface.

 If ``$SAGE_LOCAL`` is the installation prefix of your Sage installation (the default is ``$SAGE_ROOT/local``) and you can start the Jupyter notebook by typing ``jupyter notebook``, then the following command will install SageMath as a new kernel.

 ..
 CODE-BLOCK:: bash

     jupyter kernelspec install --user $SAGE_LOCAL/share/jupyter/kernels/sagemath

 This installs the kernel under the name ``sagemath``.
 If you wish to rename it to something more specific in order to distinguish between different installations of SageMath, you can use the additional option ``--name``, for example

 ..
 CODE-BLOCK:: bash

     jupyter kernelspec install --user $SAGE_LOCAL/share/jupyter/kernels/sagemath --name sagemath-dev-worktree

 For the full functionality of the SageMath kernel in your global Jupyter installation, additionally some Notebook Extension packages need to be installed (or linked) into the environment from which the Jupyter installation runs.
 You can check the presence of some of these packages using the command

 ..
 CODE-BLOCK:: bash

     jupyter nbextension list

  - For the Sage interacts, you will need the package ``widgetsnbextension`` installed in the Python environment of the Jupyter installation.
 If your Jupyter installation is coming from the system package manager, it is best to install ``widgetsnbextension`` in the same way.
 Otherwise, install it using ``pip``.

+..
+To verify that interacts work correctly, use......

-..  - For 3D graphics using Three.js, ...............
+ - For 3D graphics using Three.js, by default, internet connectivity is needed, as SageMath's custom build of the Javascript package Three.js is retrieved from a content delivery network.

+..
+To verify that online 3D graphics with Three.js works correctly....

+   However, it is possible to configure graphics with Three.js for offline use.
+In this case, the Three.js installation from the Sage distribution needs to be made available in the environment of the Jupyter installation.
+This can be done by copying or symlinking.
+   The Three.js installation in the environment of the Jupyter installation must exactly match the version that comes from the Sage distribution.
+It is not supported to use several Jupyter kernels corresponding to different versions of the Sage distribution.

+..
+To verify that offline 3D graphics with Three.js works correctly.....

  - For 3D graphics using jsmol, you will need the package ``jupyter-jsmol`` installed in the Python environment of the Jupyter installation.
 You can install it using ``pip``.
+   (Alternatively, you can copy or symlink it.)

+..
+To verify that jsmol graphics work correctly.....